changlinli/Sirius/README.md

 The pre-push git hook runs all unit tests in ```tests/unit_tests``` using PHPUnit and will reject the push if any tests fail.

+### PHP cURL

+Make sure that PHP cURL is installed.
+PHPUnit-Selenium requires it.